-PASSENGER'SWINDOW
+PASSENGER'S WINDOW

-Power Window Key-off Operation
+Power Window Key-Off Operation

-The power windows can still be operated for about 10 minutes after the ignition is turned from the II to the I or 0 position as long as neither front door has been opened.
+The power windows can still be operated for about 10 minutes after the ignition is turned from the "I I" to the "I" or "0" position as long as neither front door has been opened.

-- Be sure, before closing any window, that all hands, arms and other obstructions are clear of the window frame and glass; severe personal injury could result. - Always keep the main switch in the off position when children are in the car; injury may result from unintentional window operation.
+- Be sure, before closing any windows, that all hands, arms and other obstructions are clear of the window frame and glass; severe personal injury could result. - Always keep the main switch in the off position when children are in the car; injury may result from unintentional window operation.